Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition: Effective potential and barrier height dependence on cut-off scale

 \subsection{Effective potential construction}

-In order to study the details of FOEWPT, we have to employ the one-loop corrections (zero-temperature as well as thermal) to the tree-level potential along with the corrections due to ring diagrams at higher loop, called daisy resummation~\cite{Arnold:1992rz,Carrington:1991hz} .
-We can then write the full effective potential as
+In order to study the details of first order electroweak phase transition (FOEWPT), we have to employ the Coleman-Weinberg (zero-temperature) contribution~\cite{Coleman:1973jx} as well as thermal correction~\cite{Quiros:1999jp} to the tree-level potential along with the corrections due to ring diagrams at higher loop, called daisy resummation~\cite{Arnold:1992rz,Carrington:1991hz,Espinosa:1992gq} .
+The daisy correction has been implemented through Parwani resummation method~\cite{Parwani:1991gq} where zero temperature field dependent masses are replaced by the thermal-corrected field dependent masses in the effective potential.
+We can write the full effective potential as